-Staff should share low-level concerns in confidence using the school's electronic reporting mechanism call Staff Safe.
-Only the Headteacher, Family Liaison Lead and Deputy Headteacher receive all reports electronically (both are Designated Safeguarding Leads within the school).
-Staff receive annual training with updates throughout each academic year about how to report low level concerns using staff safe - a system that mirrors our electronic safeguarding system (CPOMS) so that staff are able to report concerns using the same procedures and similar format.
-Staff know to log all low-level concerns and in a timely way (as close to the incident as possible) and in accordance with the trust whistleblowing policy.
+Staff should share low-level concerns in confidence with the Headteacher, and/or Deputy Headteacher (both are Designated Safeguarding Leads within the school).
+Staff receive training with updates throughout each academic year about how to report low level concerns to the Headteacher, and/or Deputy Headteacher and the importance of doing so.
+As a result, Staff know to report all low-level concerns and in a timely way (as close to the incident as possible) and in accordance with the trust whistleblowing policy.

-Low-level concerns about the headteacher/principal should be reported to the chair of governors or CEO.
+Staff know to report any low-level concerns about the headteacher/principal should be reported to the chair of governors or CEO.
 See Low Level Concerns Policy for process and procedure.